 In the highly competitive labor market, businesses are doing whatever they can to attract and retain talent.
-If your business has employees that commute long distances, like from the suburbs into the city, it may be time to consider offering a commuter benefits program, especially since the amount is increasing in 2020, meaning more tax savings for both you and your employees.
+If your business has employees that commute long distances, like from the suburbs into the city, it may be time to consider offering a commuter benefits program, meaning more tax savings for both you and your employees.

 What are transit and parking benefits?

-A commuter benefit program offers employees tax-advantaged benefits to pay for expenses incurred for parking, public transportation and vanpooling expenses to and from the office.
+A commuter benefit program allows employees to set aside tax-free money to pay for their commuting to pay for expenses incurred for parking, public transportation and vanpooling expenses to and from the office.
+The IRS administers the law that allows employers to give eligible employees these benefits.
 There are two separate benefits available: Parking and Transit/Vanpool accounts.
-Both amounts have increased by $5 for 2020.
+Both amounts have increased to $300 (for each) in 2023.
 Here’s a breakdown of what each benefit entails:

 Transit and Vanpool benefits: